denysdovhan/learnyoubash/exercises/loops/problem.en.md

 done
 ```

-Just like in the case of the `for` loop, if we want to write `do` and condition in the same line, then we must use a semicolon before `do`.
+Just like in the case of the `for` loop, if we want to write `do` and a condition in the same line, then we must use a semicolon before `do`.

 ### `until` loop